namnd/namnd.github.io/content/posts/nixos-and-virtual-machine.md

 tags: ["nix", "nixos", "vm", "utm", "wfh", "security", "kitty", "lemonade", "gpg"]
 ---

-This is the **Part 2** of the series about my remote workstation setup.
+This is **Part 2** of the series about my remote workstation setup.
 In the [first part](/posts/my-workstation-setup/), I talked about GnuPG and Yubikey.
 In this post, I will share my OS (Operating System) level setup.

 My laptop is a Macbook M1 Pro.
-However, I mainly use MacOS for productivity apps, such as web browser, slack, zoom, etc. where native apps on Mac works really well.
+However, I mainly use MacOS for productivity apps, such as web browser, slack, zoom, etc. that IMHO works best on Mac.
 For the development environment, I always prefer Linux.
 Mac OS is pretty good for dev, I just think, Linux is still better overall.
-So why not combine the best of both world, right?
+So why not combine the best of both, right?

-## Mac OS
+## Mac OS - the host

 Although I don't use MacOS for development, there is still a bit of setup required.
 First thing is getting Nix and Home Manager, which is pretty much just a drop-in replacement for the infamouse Homebrew, but better in many ways.

-Next step would be cloning my [nixos repository](https://github.com/namnd/nixos).
-This repo has a few different purposes, but for this setup, there are two main components:

-### Host

-The **host** folder contains scripts and config for setting up libraries for my MacOS:
+Tools & libraries that I have on my Mac:
   1. GnuPG
   2. [pass](https://www.passwordstore.org/) - password management tool
   3. [lemonade](https://github.com/lemonade-command/lemonade) - to sync system clipboards between host & vm